The Bangkok Floating Markets - Don't Miss This When Visiting Bangkok, Thailand

 I instantly fell in love with Bangkok; the food, the people, the city, are all so vibrant and full of life!
 Before starting our 29 Day Indochina Tour with G Adventures, my mom and I had an extra day to explore the city on our own.
 We opted to do a half-day tour of the Bangkok floating markets.

 Little did we know, it was an hour and a half drive outside Bangkok itself.
 Though pretty far, it was definitely worth it.
-Both my mom and I had an amazing time seeing just how the people make their living at these markets.
+Both my mom and I had an amazing time seeing just how people make their living in these markets.

 Upon arriving at the start of the markets, you have the option to do a one hour or two-hour tour.
-We decided to do the two hours.
-At first I thought that would be far too long, but in the end, we would’ve happily stayed longer!
+We decided to do two hours.
+At first, I thought that would be far too long, but in the end, we would’ve happily stayed longer!

-Before starting, get yourself an ice cold Chang to drink while you float.
+PRO TIP: Before starting, get yourself an ice-cold Chang to drink while you float.
 Don’t worry if you run out, plenty of vendors sell beer along the way 😉

 Halfway through our journey, we stopped at one of the Buddhist temples.
 This was our first taste of temples in Thailand.